AshAvalanche/ash-docs/docs/console/guides/local-network/subnet.md

 - Pick a name for your Subnet, e.g., `ash-subnet`.
 - Select the cloud region you added in the previous step.
 - Select the `ewoq-key` secret you created in the previous step.
 - (Optional) Configure the Subnet with custom configurations if needed.
+See the [ash.avalanche.subnet](/toolkit/ansible-avalanche-collection/reference/roles/avalanche-subnet) reference doc for a list of all supported configuration keys.

 - Click on the `Create` button.

 :::tip